 - RAR and the Penticton/Okanagan Rotary Club, with the Penticton Vees hockey team gift books to children along the Peach Festival Parade route;

-- RAR Baby Books gifts a board book, a sibling book and a bag to new moms;
+- RAR Baby Books gifted a board book, a sibling book and a bag to new moms;

-- RAR supports the British Columbia Youth Writers Camp through the RAR Keynote Speaker event-gifting speaker’s work to each camper.
+- RAR supported the British Columbia Youth Writers Camp through the RAR Keynote Speaker event, gifting the speaker’s work to each camper.